Aortic valve disease

 Tests to diagnose aortic valve disease include:

 There are different types of echocardiograms.
-The type you have depends on the information your health care team needs.
+The type you have depends on the information your healthcare team needs.
 A standard echocardiogram is done from outside the body.
 The ultrasound device is gently pressed against the skin of the chest above the heart.
 If more details are needed about the heart, a transesophageal echocardiogram may be done.
 This type creates pictures of the heart from inside the body.
 The ultrasound device is attached to a tube that goes down your throat and into the esophagus.

 - Exercise tests or stress tests.
 These tests often involve walking on a treadmill or riding a stationary bike while an ECG or echocardiogram is done.
 Exercise tests show how the heart reacts to physical activity and whether valve disease symptoms occur during exercise.
 If you can't exercise, you may get medicine that affects the heart like exercise does.

 - Cardiac catheterization.
 This test isn't often used to diagnose aortic valve disease.
 But it may be done to see how severe aortic valve disease is or to diagnose the condition if other tests can't.
-In this test, a thin, flexible tube is inserted into a blood vessel, usually in the groin area or arm, and guided to the heart.
+In this test, a doctor places a thin, flexible tube into a blood vessel, usually in the groin area or arm, and guided to the heart.
 Cardiac catheterization can give more details about blood flow and how well the heart is working.
 Certain heart treatments can be done during cardiac catheterization.

 Staging

-After testing confirms a diagnosis of aortic or other heart valve disease, your health care team may tell you the stage of disease.
+After testing confirms a diagnosis of aortic or other heart valve disease, your healthcare team may tell you the stage of disease.
 Staging helps determine the most appropriate treatment.

 The stage of heart valve disease depends on many things, including symptoms, disease severity, the structure of the valve or valves, and blood flow through the heart and lungs.